rprador/rprador/fluid-mech/reynolds-transport-applied.md

 ### Newton's second law in a rotating frame

 With the results from above, we can easily derive the velocity and acceleration vectors in a rotating frame.
 Let the position of a fluid particle be $\textbf{r}$.
-The velocity $\textbf{V}$ of a fluid particle is:
+The time derivative is:

 $$ \left(\frac{d\textbf{r}}{dt}\right)_{S_{0}} = \left( \frac{d\textbf{r}}{dt} \right)_{S}  + \boldsymbol{\Omega} \times \textbf{r} $$